vargatn/skysampler/README.md

 # skysampler
-Generate random relaizations of line-of-sights in optical sky surveys
+Generate random realizations of line-of-sights in optical sky surveys